-Report taps into water engagement programs in Ireland and UK
+Report taps into water management programs in Ireland and UK

 Water management sprang into public consciousness in the Republic of Ireland and the United Kingdom as charges for domestic water usage – introduced in Ireland in 2015 – were suspended following public opposition.
 Alex Rolston, Eleanor Jennings, and Suzanne Linnane report on their survey of public opinion on community engagement in water management to find that 95% of respondents believe locals should have a say in running their water environment.
 But, while 81% feel left out of decisions, just 35.1% are willing to go to local engagement activities.